A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Abstract

 \section{Abstract}

-Classical array processing methods such as the generalized likelihood ratio test (GLRT) provide statistically grounded solutions for signal detection and direction-of-arrival (DoA) estimation, but their high computational cost limits their use in low-latency settings.
-Deep learning (DL) has recently emerged as an efficient alternative, offering fast inference for array processing tasks.
-However, DL models lack statistical guarantees and, moreover, are highly susceptible to adversarial perturbations, raising fundamental concerns about their reliability in adversarial wireless environments.
-To address these challenges, we propose an adversarially resilient speculative array processing framework that consists of a low-latency DL classifier backed by a theoretically-grounded GLRT validator, where DL is used for fast speculative inference and later confirmed with the GLRT.
-We show that second order statistics of the received array, which the GLRT operates on, are spatially invariant to $\ell_{p}$ bounded adversarial perturbations, providing adversarial robustness and theoretically-grounded validation of DL predictions.
-Empirical evaluations under multiple $\ell_{p}$ bounds, perturbation designs, and perturbation magnitudes corroborate our theoretical findings, demonstrating the superior performance of our proposed framework in comparison to multiple state-of-the-art baselines.
+Deep learning (DL) has recently emerged as an efficient approach for array processing tasks such as signal detection and direction of arrival.
+However, DL models lack statistical guarantees and, moreover, are highly susceptible to adversarial interference, raising security concerns about their reliability in adversarial wireless environments.
+In this letter, we first show that second-order statistics of the received array are spatially robust to $\ell_{p}$ bounded adversarial perturbations.
+Then, motivated by this theoretical result, we develop an adversarially resilient speculative array processing framework that consists of a low-latency DL classifier backed by a theoretically-grounded generalized likelihood ratio test (GLRT) validator, which operates on the spatial domain of the array, where DL is used for fast speculative inference and later confirmed with the GLRT.
+Empirical evaluations under multiple $\ell_{p}$ bounds, perturbation designs, and perturbation magnitudes corroborate our proposed framework and theoretical findings, demonstrating the superior performance of our proposed approach in comparison to multiple state-of-the-art baselines.